Obscur4ns/UKSF_Factions/Takistan/01_takistani_national_resistance_research_brief.md

 regional
 practical
 locally rooted
-less austere than NTEF
+less austere than NTE
-more colourful than NTEF
+more colourful than NTE
 less standardised than TNA
 ```